Wesleyan University: College of Integrative Sciences

-The College of Integrative Sciences (CIS) is the most recent interdisciplinary college at Wesleyan, founded in 2014.
-The CIS provides students with an interdisciplinary education in the sciences, and combines it with hands-on problem solving skills in research.
+The College of Integrative Sciences (CIS) provides students with an interdisciplinary education in the sciences and combines it with hands-on problem-solving skills in research.
 To build interdisciplinary expertise, students must complete both a traditional major in science or mathematics, as well as a "linked" major that combines components from other disciplines to form a coherent plan of study.